Advertisement

 Provided by the school and not part of our review

 Pupils will not have access to their phones during the working day.
 Day pupils may bring a phone to school if necessary for travel purposes.
-Phones should be handed in on arrival in the morning to respective HOMs, and should then be collected at the end of the day.
-Boarders will have their phones stored securely in the office during daytime, and will have limited access to them in the evening.
-Sixth Form can retain their devices overnight In case of an emergency, parents should contact the House staff.
-Any pupil needing to contact parents or guardians will either be allowed access to their phone, or may use the House Duty mobile.
+Phones should be handed in on arrival in the morning to respective HOMs and should then be collected at the end of the day.
+Boarders will have their phones stored securely in the office during daytime and will have limited access to them in the evening.
+Sixth form can retain their devices overnight.
+In case of an emergency, parents should contact the house staff.

 Pupils & parents